 Copy your new API Key from the table.

-With your Bloomerang CRM API Key in hand, head to your Bloomerang Fundraising account, and click the Integrations item in your organization’s left-hand navigation.
+With your Bloomerang CRM API key in hand, go to your Bloomerang Fundraising account.

-Enter your API Key and click Connect again.
+Enter your API key, then click Connect again.

 General Settings